History of Sussex County, New Jersey: Paleo Indians

 Around 1000 B.C. clay pottery was beginning to be used.
 This was the beginning of the Woodland Period.
-With this advancement in technology, Native people could cook food better as well as store food.
+With this advancement in technology.

 Technological innovations occurred around the year 500 A. D. with the invention of the bow and arrow; as projectile points became smaller to fit onto an arrow shaft.
 Now Native Americans could procure more food as they could be further away from game to kill it.
 The adlatls were still being used.

 Various cultures of indigenous peoples occupied the area at that time.